AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <tr><th align="left">Display</th><td>{ "en-US" : "Passed" }</td></tr>
 <tr><th align="left">Description</th><td>The learner attempted and succeed in a judged activity in the AU. </td></tr>
 <tr><th align="left">AU Obligations</th><td>The AU MUST record a statement containing the "Passed" verb when the learner has attempted and passed the AU.
 The AU MUST NOT issue multiple statements with "Passed" for the same AU within a given AU session or course registration for a given learner, unless passIsFinal has been set to false.
 If the "Passed" statement contains a (scaled) score, the (scaled) score MUST be equal to or greater than the "MasteryScore" indicated in the course structure.
 (See course structure section 7.1.4)</td></tr>
 <tr><th align="left">LMS Obligations</th><td>The LMS MUST record "MasteryScore" data in the state API (if present in the course structure) for the AU prior to initial AU launch.
-(See section 10) The LMS MUST use either "Passed" or "Completed" statements (or both) based on the moveOn criteria for the AU as defined in Course Structure.
-(See Course Structure Section 7.1.4 MoveOn).</td></tr>
+(See Section 10) The LMS MUST use either "Passed" or "Completed" statements (or both) based on the moveOn criteria for the AU as defined in the Course Structure.
+(See Course Structure,  Section 7.1.4 - MoveOn).</td></tr>
 <tr><th align="left">Usage</th><td>The AU MUST record a statement containing the "Passed" verb when the learner has attempted and successfully passed the judged activity.</td></tr>
 </table>